david-m-rosen/Preconditioners/README.md

 ## Copyright and License

 The Preconditioners implementations contained herein are copyright (C) 2016-2022 by David M. Rosen, and are distributed under the terms of the GNU Lesser General Public License (LGPL) version 3 (or later).
-Please see the [LICENSE] for more information.
+Please see the [LICENSE](https://github.com/david-m-rosen/Preconditioners/blob/master/LICENSE) for more information.

-The modified version of the [sym-ildl](https://cs.stanford.edu/people/paulliu/sym-ildl/html/index.html) library redistributed with this project is released under the [MIT license].
+The modified version of the [sym-ildl](https://cs.stanford.edu/people/paulliu/sym-ildl/html/index.html) library redistributed with this project is released under the MIT license.
+Please refer to the license distributed with that project.

 Contact: d.rosen@northeastern.edu